Hotspot Shield Helps Secure Your Devices at Home, Plus You Can Stream Your Favorite Global Content on Apple TV

 Do you want to give your connection a boost and be safe and secure online at the same time?
 Then you need to download HotSpot Shield.
 With our VPN, you can prevent your ISP from throttling your bandwidth and also provide yourself with much needed online privacy and security.

-Visit the HotSpot Shield Website today and download our VPN for free.
+Visit the HotSpot Shield Website today and download our free VPN.
 You can also read up on tips and other helpful information by reading our blog.